kaepek/io/README.md

 ## kaepek-io-graph command

+Performs realtime graphing from data coming from kaepek-io-direction (provided it has an output sink sending data to the program) given a config file which informs it how to read/plot the data.

 ### Install

 In order to use this command you must install bokeh globally via `pip install bokeh==2.4.3`.